Robbers pull off multimillion-dollar copper heist in Chilean port | Headlines

 Robbers pull off multimillion-dollar copper heist in Chilean port

-A group of armed men in Chile stole several shipping containers filled with copper that belonged to state-owned giant Codelco on Wednesday, adding pressure over shipments security in the world's largest copper producer.

-A group of armed men in Chile stole several shipping containers filled with copper that belonged to state-owned giant Codelco on Wednesday, adding pressure over shipments security in the world's largest copper producer.
-The assailants took 13 containers that were destined for China from San Antonio port in central Chile.
+Juan Carlos Catalan, the local prosecutor, said in a statement that ten armed men entered the San Antonio port early on Tuesday morning, attacked workers and stole 13 containers, 12 of which had copper.
+"There was one guard and four workers that (the assailants)tied up and beat and left locked up," Catalan said, adding that workers alerted authorities after they freed themselves.

+Catalan said authorities are investigating and reviewing security footage but have not detained any suspects.
+In a statement to Reuters, Codelco said the copper was scheduled to be exported and was insured.
 Citing police sources, local media reported the copper plates were worth an estimated $4.4 million.

-Codelco told Reuters in a brief statement that the shipments belonged to the company and were "compromised insurances," but gave no further details.
-It is the largest copper theft since a spate of gangster heists in northern Chile forced the government to tighten security on trains carrying copper cathodes.
+The heist is the largest copper theft since a spate of gangster heists in northern Chile last October forced the government to tighten security on trains carrying copper cathodes.
+The violent robbery adds pressure over shipment security in the world's largest copper producer.
+Mining companies in Chile have repeatedly complained about copper thefts by specialized gangs.

-"They cut off the security cameras and once the cameras were cut off, the other part of the gang went in to intimidate the guards and the workers" Garcia said the thieves then used trucks to remove the containers.
+"They cut off the security cameras and once the cameras were cut off, the other part of the gang went in to intimidate the guards and the workers."

-The prosecutor's office and port authorities were not immediately available to comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)